 - 3.9 Single-source selection of consultants does not provide the benefits of competition in regard to quality and cost, lacks transparency in selection and could encourage unacceptable practices.
 Therefore, single-source selection shall be used only in exceptional cases.
-The justification for single-source selection shall be examined in the context of the overall interests of the client and the project, and the Bank's responsibility to ensure economy and efficiency, and provide equal opportunity to all qualified consultants. - 3.10 Single-source selection may be appropriate only if it presents a clear advantage over competition: (a) for tasks that represent a natural continuation of previous work carried out by the firm (see next paragraph); (b) in emergency cases, such as in response to disasters and for consulting services required during the period of time immediately following the emergency; (c) for very small32 assignments; or (d) when only one firm is qualified or has experience of exceptional worth for the assignment.

-This method shall not be used as a substitute for QCBS and shall be used only for the specific cases of very standard and routine technical nature where the intellectual component is minor.
-For this method the minimum qualifying mark shall be 70 points or higher in a scale of 1 to 100.
+The justification for single-source selection shall be examined in the context of the overall interests of the client and the project, and the Bank's responsibility to ensure economy and efficiency and provide equal opportunity to all qualified consultants. - 3.10 Single-source selection may be appropriate only if it presents a clear advantage over competition: (a) for tasks that represent a natural continuation of previous work carried out by the firm (see next paragraph); (b) in emergency cases, such as in response to disasters and for consulting services required during the period of time immediately following the emergency; (c) for very small assignments; or (d) when only one firm is qualified or has experience of exceptional worth for the assignment. - 3.11 When continuity for downstream work is essential, the initial RFP shall outline this prospect, and, if practical, the factors used for the selection of the consultant shall take the likelihood of continuation into account.
+Continuity in the technical approach, experience acquired, and continued professional liability of the same consultant may make continuation with the initial consultant preferable to a new competition subject to satisfactory performance in the initial assignment.
+For such downstream assignments, the Borrower shall ask the initially selected consultant to prepare technical and price proposals on the basis of TOR furnished by the Borrower, which shall then be negotiated. - 3.12 If the initial assignment was not awarded on a competitive basis or was awarded under tied financing or if the downstream assignment is substantially larger in value, a competitive process acceptable to the Bank shall normally be followed in which the consultant carrying out the initial work is not excluded from consideration if it expresses interest.
+The Bank will consider exceptions to this rule only under special circumstances and only when a new competitive process is not practicable. - 3.13 The Borrower shall publish in UNDB online, on the Bank's Internet website and, when appropriate, on the Borrowing country's sole official Internet website, the name of the consultant to which the contract was awarded and the price, duration and scope of the contract.
+This publication may be done quarterly and in the format of a summarized table covering the previous period.

-Dollar thresholds defining "small" shall be determined in each case, taking into account the nature and complexity of the assignment, but shall not exceed US\$200,000.
+Dollar thresholds defining "very small" shall be determined in each case, taking into account the nature and complexity of the assignment, but shall not exceed US\$100.000.